How to Learn French Better: 5 Keys for Success

 Last but not least, repeat every day.

 Repeat these steps and do them on a regular basis.
-This is the key to accelerate your French learning.
-As any sports activity, you’ll only get better at French if you are consistent and patient.
+This is the key to accelerating your French learning.
+As with any sports activity, you’ll only get better at French if you are consistent and patient.

 Stick to a pace that you can sustain.
 I propose 15 minutes of learning French every day will help you learn French fast.